 The cerebral cortex is a six-layered brain structure that ensures higher motor, sensory and cognitive functions.
 Its laminar organization reflects the fine regulation of developmental processes which, if altered, can lead to malformations of cortical development.
 These malformations are associated with clinical manifestations combining intellectual and/or motor deficits.
 Therefore, understanding how the cortex develops in utero is a sine qua non condition for deciphering neurodevelopmental disorders and their associated pathophysiological mechanisms.
 The cortical layers, holding a well-defined number and subtype of excitatory neurons, arise the sequential differentiation of progenitors into neurons that subsequently migrate to reach their final location.
-Using a combination of multi-scale approaches, we aim to study the developmental mechanisms that regulate the acquisition of neuronal identity and the orderly build-up of cortex with a special focus on crosstalk between the different cell types populating the developing cortex.
+Using a combination of multi-scale approaches, we aim to study the developmental mechanisms that regulate the acquisition of neuronal identity and the orderly build-up of cortex.